roobottom/roobottom-2021/source/content/diary/2022-01-04-drusillas.md

   - url: /images/diary/2021-01-04-IMG_5542.jpeg
     alt: The kids milk a fake cow
 ---
-Last day of the Christmas holidays, me and the kids went to Drusilla's.
+Last day of the Christmas holidays, me and the kids went to [Drusillas](https://www.drusillas.co.uk/).
 It poured, but we have a lovely time.